 - Loss of taste or smell

-While these side effects are generally temporary and usually go away over time after the user quits, there are also long-term side effects that can have more severe and lasting impacts on the user’s health and well-being.
-Some of these are related to the heart, the lungs, and even the brain!
+While these side effects are generally temporary and usually go away after the user quits, long-term side effects can have more severe and lasting impacts on the user’s health and well-being.
+Some of these are related to the heart, the lungs, and the brain!

 Some more specific long-term side effects of using electronic pipes are addiction to nicotine products, popcorn lung, heart attack, irreversible lung damage, strokes, cryptogenic organizing pneumonia (COP), and even seizures.
 Users can also experience inflammation in their airways, a weakened immune system, a higher chance of respiratory infections, and other health problems.

-The CDC has reported that 2,807 people have been hospitalized with EVALI, (e-cigarette or vaping-associated lung injury) which is the most severe vaping side effect.
+The CDC has reported that 2,807 people have been hospitalized with a severe vaping side effect called E-cigarette or Vaping-Associated Lung Injury (EVALI).
 Patients with EVALI experience flu-like symptoms, respiratory issues, and digestive issues.
 Once hospitalized, these patients almost always need a ventilator to breathe.
 Many have died from EVALI.